xkxx/algodb/README.md

 # throwtable
 Mad (╯°□°)╯'ing

+NEL folder:

-NEL folder - Simple string matching linking:
+string matching.py - Simple string matching linking:

-Reads document corpus from testDocs and reads list of algorithm names from ../AlgorithmNames/list_of_algo.txt.
+	Reads document corpus from NEL/testDocs and reads list of algorithm names from AlgorithmNames/list_of_algo.txt.
 For each document, finds the number of times each algorithm name appeared and prints out the most frequent name per document.